vicxdev/exch_usdxars_analysis_pred/README.md

 ## Comments/Improvements

-- The output of the script and how the script should be behave could be improved by resolving the warnings that are displayed when running the script.
+- The output of the script and how the script should behave could be improved by resolving the warnings that are displayed when running the script.
 - The script could be improved by adding more data sources to increase the accuracy of the predictions.
 - The ARIMA model could be improved by tuning the parameters.
 - The script could be improved by adding more plots and statistics.